Do You Know Nevada Speed Laws?

 Nevada Revised Statute 484B.603

-NRS 484B.603(1) provides the duty of driver to decrease speed under certain circumstances.
+NRS 484B.603(1) provides the duty of the driver to decrease speed under certain circumstances.
 It states, in part, that a driver has the duty to decrease speed when:

 - Approaching and crossing an intersection